KIZI/InBeat/doc/tutorial-newsrec.md

 curl --user "INBEAT-TUTORIAL:INBEAT-TUTORIAL" -X PUT --header "Content-Type: application/json" -d@export.json "http://localhost:8880/pl/api/INBEAT-TUTORIAL/data?uid=newsrec"
 ```

-Rule mining can be initiated with the following set of parameters: type (jsapriori|arules|lm), support and confidence.
+Rule mining can be initiated with the following set of parameters: `type` (jsapriori|arules|lm), `support` and `confidence`.
 We will use the built-in jsapriori rule learner.
 Support and confidence are two standard parameters of association rule learning, for explanation refer e.g. to [Wikipedia](http://en.wikipedia.org/wiki/Association_rule_learning#Useful_Concepts).

-ClassName is the target class for classification, which will be used for the right hand side of the rules.
-For this use case: obejctId.
+`ClassName` is the target class for classification, which will be used for the right hand side of the rules.
+For this use case: `obejctId`.

 ```json
 {